JCharante/pos365-analysis/README.md

 ## Pitfalls

-- If a transaction has a percentage discount then it will not be stored in the DB.
+- If a transaction has a percentage discount then the discount amount will not be stored in the DB.